-Shoobx will be submitting your information to our valuation partner who will prepare your 409A Valuation Report.
-The process will transpire as described below:
+Shoobx will be submitting your information to our third-party valuation collaborator who will prepare your 409A Valuation Report.
+The process will continue as described below:

 - The provider will review your documents within 2-4 business days and will reach out to you directly to let you know if any additional information is needed.

 - Once the materials are complete, they will prepare a draft copy of the report.
 The draft typically takes two weeks to prepare.